 Today, the Waddington Arms is known for its delicious, fresh food, cooked and prepared by Tom Steele, who has worked at the Waddington Arms for almost 15 years.
 General Manager Andrew also joined us about 15 years ago and is well known within Waddington, and beyond, for his warm and welcoming personality, charm, charisma and hospitality to every guest.

-Working alongside Andrew & Tom is Assistant Manager Kat and a team of hardworking and outgoing staff, the Waddington Arms is truly a country pub inn with personality.
+Working alongside Andrew & Tom is Assistant Manager Russell and a team of hardworking and outgoing staff, the Waddington Arms is truly a country pub inn with personality.